Sportmix Wholesomes Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Sportmix Wholesomes Grain Free looks like an above-average dry dog food.
+Judging by its ingredients alone, Sportmix Wholesomes Grain Free dog food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.